bryanliftedit/bryanliftedit.github.io/_posts/2024-06-20-Aruba AP-IAP Conversion.md

 ## Background

-For the past several years I've used a Ubiquiti gear for my home WiFi.
+For the past several years I've used Ubiquiti gear for my home WiFi.
 It has worked, mostly, but I have run into instances where it seems to hiccup and require us to reconnect or reboot the AP itself.
 I also had some coverage issues that really required a second AP.
 Call it prosumer if you want, but I've long considered ditching this in lieu of the actual enterprise gear I manage professionally daily.
 Cost here has always been an issue.

 Enter decommissioned (but still very capable) Aruba campus APs.